 - In Mexico, the Badass Biker stereotype is normally someone using a faster, Japanese-made bike like Honda, Suzuki and similar ones.
 The most famous ones sold in Mexico are the Kawasaki brand, especially the Kawasaki Ninja model.

-- On the other hand, while the Harley-Davidson brand is not unpopular there, the stereotype is different: Since Harleys are more expensive than their Chinese and Japanese peers, not to mention being slower than thoses bikes, it's normally used by older people who only love to use those bikes just for the fun of it, rather for the thrill of using a faster one, like many younger people do with the Asian models.
+- On the other hand, while the Harley-Davidson brand is not unpopular there, the stereotype is different: Since Harleys are more expensive than their Chinese and Japanese peers, not to mention being slower than those bikes, it's normally used by older people who only love to use those bikes just for the fun of it, rather for the thrill of using a faster one, like many younger people do with the Asian models.
+In fact, and just like the South African case below, most "gangs" are nothing more than glorified social clubs for rich people who loves bikes.

-- Other stereotype related with the Harley brand in Mexico is because those bikes are commonly used by Mexican patrolmen, rather than fanboys or criminals.
+- Another stereotype related with the Harley brand in Mexico is because those bikes are commonly used by Mexican patrolmen, rather than fanboys or criminals.
 And you can thank Pedro Infante for that.

 - In Germany the different Biker Gangs have come to broader attention after several turf wars.
 Several Chapters have been outright banned, others dissolved themselves and reformed somewhere else.
 Also the newer generation has a different stance on loyalty, several chapters have swapped sides if the other gang made a better offer.